RISHIKESHAVAN/algorithms/Notes.md

 Quicksort is much faster than selection sort and is frequently used in real life.
 It uses D&C. Lets look at the working of the algorithm:

 1. First we define the base case.
 What can be the simplest array that a sorting algorithm can handle?
 Some arrays don't need sorting at all.
 These are arrays of length 0 and 1.
 Since these arrays have nothing to sort and can be returned as such.
-Also, an array with 2 elements is pretty easy to sort too.
-Check if the first element is smaller than the second element.
-If not swap them.
+Also, an array with 2 elements is pretty easy to sort too (check if the first element is smaller than the second element; if not swap them).
 This will be the **base case**.
 2. Now, what about arrays of length more than 2?
 Using the concept of D&C, we need to break down these arrays so that we are at the base case.
    - In order to do that, pick an element from the from the array.
 This will be called as *pivot*.
    - Now, find the elements smaller than pivot and the elements larger than the pivot.
 This is called *partitioning*.